The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Massive gravity in a free-falling frame of reference

 For the case of one free-parameter with the St\"uckelberg function arbitrary, the behavior is not as trivial as in the previous case.
-Here it is not possible to assume $T_0'(r,t)=0$ for a free-falling frame, then the $Q$-matrix for this case becomes:
+Here it is not possible to assume $T_0'(r,t)=0$ for a free-falling frame, then the $Q$-matrix for this case becomes

 Note that if $T_0'(r,t)=0$, we recover the previous case.
-Here is evident that the presence of the term $T_0'(r,t)$, can potentially break the vacuum symmetry for a free-falling observer.
-In fact, if the observer defines the time in agreement with $T_0(r,t)$, then his/her $Q$-matrix will be defined in agreement with eq. (\ref{eq:b27}).
-If the observer in a free-falling condition defines his time arbitrarily, then his $Q$-matrix will be defined in agreement with eq. (\ref{eq:b209}).
-In this case however, at the background level these effects cannot be perceived.
-In fact, the massive action corresponding to the matrix (\ref{eq:b209}) is:
+Here if an observer defines the time in agreement with $T_0(r,t)$, such that he/she perceives the time as $T_0(r,t)=t$, then his/her $Q$-matrix will be defined in agreement with eq. (\ref{eq:b27}).
+On the other hand, if the observer in a free-falling condition defines his/her time arbitrarily, such that $T_0(r.t)\neq t$, then his/her $Q$-matrix will be defined in agreement with eq. (\ref{eq:b209}).
+In any case, even if these observers define the $Q$-matrix in this way, the terms related to $T_0(r,t)$ will not appear inside the massive action (\ref{eq:b209}).
+Indeed, for this case we get

 after introducing the result (\ref{eq:b209}) inside eqns. (\ref{eq:b3}), (\ref{eq:b4}) and (\ref{eq:b5}) and then using eq. (\ref{eq:b2}).
-Note that here $\beta=\alpha^2$ and $S=\alpha/(1+\alpha)$.
+Note that here $\beta=\alpha^2$ and $S_0=\alpha/(1+\alpha)$.
 The result (\ref{eq:utotalpert}) is independent of $T_0(r,t)$.
 This means that the massive action again behaves as a standard cosmological constant term at the background level.
 Different situation will appear at the perturbative level.
+We can conclude at this point that at the background level in a free-falling frame of reference, the massive action operates as the standard cosmological constant in GR, independent on the relation between the two free-parameters of the theory.
+This result is evident because at this point we do not have degrees of freedom propagating through the vacuum.
+The degrees of freedom propagating through the vacuum will appear when we analyze the physics at the perturbative level.